-Pancake Day is the Uniting Church in Victoria and Tasmania’s annual community fundraising event held on Shrove Tuesday.
+Pancake Day is our annual Uniting community fundraising event held on or around Shrove Tuesday.
 Shrove Tuesday is traditionally the final day to eat all the fat, eggs and dairy products in your kitchen before the start of Lent – a time of abstinence and reflection in the 40 days before Easter.

-Each year hundreds of people register to hold Pancake Day events in their homes, schools, churches, businesses and community groups in February and March.
-They cook and sell pancakes to raise funds to support Uniting’s work with people in need, including people living without a home, disadvantaged children, families in crisis and those living with disabilities.
+Each year hundreds of people register to hold Pancake Day events in their homes, schools, churches, businesses and community groups.
+They cook and sell pancakes to raise funds to support Uniting’s work with people living life on the margins.

-This year Pancake Day will be on Tuesday 13 February 2018 and everyone is encouraged to join in the fun by hosting a Pancake Day event.
-If you are unable to hold an event on the 13th of February, you can do so anytime in February or March.
+This year Pancake Day will be on Tuesday 5 March 2019 and everyone is encouraged to join in the fun by hosting a Pancake Day event.
+If you are unable to hold an event on that date, you can do so anytime up until April the 30th.

 It’s easy!
 Simply register online, or call us on toll free 1800 060 543

 Holding an event is fun and easy!
-Download a planning guide where you‘ll find all the information you need including choosing a location, publicising your event, and other helpful hints.
+When you register you will receive a complimentary host pack which includes a planning guide with all the information you need including choosing a location, publicising your event, and other helpful hints.

 You can hold an event anywhere!
 The workplace, schools and colleges, local parks, cafes and shopping centres, the main street of your suburb, churches, sporting clubs and in the home are all popular venues for Pancake Day events.

-Once registered you will receive a host pack containing promotional material and a media release for you to send to your local media.
-Try and make your event really creative so that the media will want to be involved – perhaps have a pancake flipping race or a pancake eating competition, arrange interviews with your local radio station, invite local celebrities such as the Mayor or local footy players.
+Your host pack contains promotional material and a media release for you to send to your local media.
+Try and make your event really creative so that the media will want to be involved – perhaps have a pancake flipping race or a pancake eating competition, arrange interviews with your local radio station, invite local identities such as the Mayor or local footy players.

 - Attend a public Pancake Day event near you.